YNAB vs Mint: How to Choose the Best Budgeting App for Your Needs

-The influx of budgeting apps like YNAB vs. Mint has revolutionized the industry, but it’s also made choosing the right budgeting app a difficult decision.
+The influx of budgeting apps like YNAB and Mint has revolutionized the industry, but it’s also made choosing the right budgeting app a difficult decision.
 Both of these are popular for different reasons.

 Learn what makes these apps stand out and how you can decide between the two in this YNAB vs. Mint review.

 Mint takes the cash envelope system digital.
 At the beginning of each month, you can log in to your account, allocate where you want your money to go, and then track your spending throughout the month.

 Mint has some extra features too, like a net worth tracker and free credit score.
 You can also track your investments, get recommendations on products, and more.

 If you have debt, Mint makes it easy to set payoff goals where you can track your progress.

 Users love the Mint app, which is available both on Android and iPhone devices.
 It has a 4.5 rating on the Google Play Store and a 4.7 rating on the Apple App Store.
 You can set up notifications, and have Mint act as your accountability buddy.
 If you go over on a category, Mint will let you know.

 Mint also alerts you when you make a large purchase or when you accrue late fees.
 With these features, Mint can help you to save money every month.

 You Need a Budget also bases its strategies on the envelope system, but has a much larger philosophy: everyone should get one month ahead on their finances.